Your Real Estate Market Update:

 Here you will find the latest local housing trends that will give you insights, updates and analysis to your local marketplace.
 If you have any questions about this report or anything else related to real estate, please feel free to reach out to us.
 We are proud to be a trusted advisor and help you make important business decisions when it comes to real estate.

-This left inventory at 4,588 at the end of November, down 15.0 percent from November 2016.
-This marks the 82nd consecutive month of year over year declines in inventory.
+The resulting inventory of homes for sale at the end of December was 3,876, which is 16 percent lower than November and the lowest on record in over 20 years.
+This marks the 83rd consecutive month of year over year declines in inventory.

 The declines in inventory left central Ohio with a 1.4 months supply of inventory at the current sales pace, which is another all-time low.
 This means that, if no more homes were added to the market, it would take less than 1.5 months to sell all the homes and condos currently for sale in central Ohio.
 (A balanced market is usually around 6.5 months supply.)

 “It’s not unusual for listings to taper off during the holidays,” Walsh said.
 “We’ll begin to see an uptick as spring approaches, if not sooner.”